-Celebrations of St. Patrick's Day take place all around the world on March 17th and the fun and feasting naturally centers around delicious Irish food—and not just the ubiquitous corned beef and cabbage.
+Celebrations of St. Patrick's Day take place all around the world on March 17th and the fun and feasting naturally center around delicious Irish food—and not just the ubiquitous corned beef and cabbage.
 Start the festivities with a traditional breakfast, and then choose from a selection of quintessential Irish main and side dishes as well as desserts.
 And, of course, drinks are in order, but that doesn't just mean beer!

 St. Patrick's Day can be—and usually is—a long day filled with celebrations.
 So, make sure you start with a good, hearty breakfast, one that will see you through the day, well, at least until lunchtime.
 This means you should start the day with a full Irish breakfast if you want to follow tradition.

 St. Patrick's is the day for traditional Irish foods—hale and hearty fare to fill stomachs and keep energy levels up.
 No list of main course recipes would be complete without these dishes.
 Although in the U.S. it is traditional to eat corned beef and cabbage, there are many other superb Irish dishes from which to choose, including Ireland's famous shepherd's pie.

 Give Dublin Coddle a try—a layered dish consisting of bacon, pork sausage, and potatoes.
 Or Ireland's national dish, Irish stew, which is a comforting bowl of lamb, potatoes, onions, leeks, and carrots.
 And we all know a pint of Guinness is traditional on St. Patrick's Day, but did you know you can also cook with it?
 Beef and Guinness pie combines a delicious Irish beef stew with the country's signature beer which is then baked under a flaky pastry crust.

 03 of 05